benhur07b/benhur07b.github.io/_posts/2017-03-31-install-pgAdmin4-in-xubuntu-16.04.md

 ---
 layout: post
-title: How to Install pgAdmin4 in Xubuntu 16.04
+title: Install pgAdmin4 in Xubuntu 16.04
 description: Here's how you can install and access pgAdmin4 on Xubuntu 16.04
 tags:
   - pgadmin